dnanexus/UKB_RAP/nextflow/nextflow_on_cloudworkstation.md

 dnanexus@job-cccc:~$ sudo apt install openjdk-17-jre-headless -y
 ```

-6. Download Nextflow installation scripts onto the cloud_workstation job:
+6. Download Nextflow installation scripts onto the cloud_workstation job
 ```
 dnanexus@job-cccc:~$ curl -fL https://get.nextflow.io > nextflow_install.sh
 ```
 7. Specify the version of nextflow to use.
-After you open the file using nano, edit the file to change NXF_VER=22.10.6 to NXF_VER=22.04.5 (text highlighted in red below).
+After you open the file using nano, edit the file to change `NXF_VER=22.10.6` to `NXF_VER=22.04.5` (last line in the text below).
 You can then save and exit using the following [key commands](https://www.freecodecamp.org/news/how-to-save-and-exit-nano-in-terminal-nano-quit-command/)

 ```
 dnanexus@job-cccc:~$ nano nextflow_install.sh